 Good Morning Display 2The Good Morning Display is an effort to put some actionable information in front of me while I’m getting ready for work in the morning.
 This little project had a couple false starts, but it’s at a point now that it actually works well–for me anyway.
 I plan to do more, but I need to set it aside for a time while I work on another project.
 Before doing that, I want to document what’s been done so far.
+Finding the right dosage of soma is crucial for effective pain management.
+Understanding how to take Soma safely and at the correct dosage can significantly impact your treatment.

 Update 2014-04-20: I added real-time New Jersey Transit bus information.
 See this post for more information.